-The rumor that TikTok was going to take legal action against President Trump’s executive order had been circulating for some time.
+The rumor that TikTok was going to take legal action against President Trump’s executive order (article removed by source) had been circulating for some time.
 First came the ban, next the Whitehouse gave tech giant Microsoft the nod of approval to buy TikTok.
 This announcement came with a harsh warning, namely that the president would still ban the app if no US buyer could be found before September 15.
 This deadline has now been extended to 12 November.

 On Monday, TikTok explained in a blog post why they were suing the president’s administration.
 The company underlines their extensive efforts to address the Administration’s concerns, even when they “disagreed with the concerns themselves”.
 These efforts have included the erection of software barriers to help ensure that US user data is stored separately; US user data has been stored outside of China, namely in the United States and Singapore; and key personnel, including TikTok’s CEO, Global Chief Security Officer, and General Counsel in the US, are all Americans based in the US.
 Furthermore, the company employs more than 1500 personnel across the US, with 10,000 more jobs planned.
 100 million people in the US use TikTok regularly.